Carlanga/VitaTester/README.md

 [xerpi] (https://github.com/xerpi) for [vita2dlib] (https://github.com/xerpi/vita2dlib)

-[@UrielTapia97] (https://twitter.com/UrielTapia97) for the images and icons used in this homebrew
+[UrielTapia97] (https://twitter.com/UrielTapia97) for the images and icons used in this homebrew

+[Ruben_Wolfe451] (https://twitter.com/Ruben_Wolfe451) for math lessons and encouragement